-The Primerdesign genesig Kit for Avian influenza A virus subtype (H7) (H7) genomes is designed for the in vitro quantification of H7 genomes.
+The Primerdesign genesig Kit for Swine H1N1 Influenza Human Pandemic Strain (H1N1- swine) genomes is designed for the in vitro quantification of H1N1-swine genomes.
 The kit is designed to have a broad detection profile.
 Specifically, the primers represent 100% homology with over 95% of the NCBI database reference sequences available at the time of design.

-The dynamics of genetic variation means that new sequence information may become available after the initial design.
+The dynamics of genetic variation mean that new sequence information may become available after the initial design.
 Primerdesign periodically reviews the detection profiles of our kits and when required releases new versions.